lunarc/lunarc_docs/docs/MATLAB.md

 # MATLAB

-SNIC provides a nationwide set of licenses for the MATLAB Distributed Computing Server (MDCS).
-There are 500 MDCS licenses in total available for the six SNIC centra.
+SNIC provides a nationwide set resources with the MATLAB Distributed Computing Server (MDCS) installed.
 At each respective SNIC centra the hosting university MATLAB licenses and toolboxes are available for use.

 The MATLAB versions available at LUNARC are: